DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-18-improving-the-content-on-the-add-and-edit-course-flows.md

       src: edit-course--course-start-date.png
 ---

-We improved the content on the add course, and edit course flows to make them clearer and more concise.
+We improved the content on the ‘Add course’, and edit course flows to make them clearer and more concise.

 At the same time, we changed some of the interactions to make adding and editing a course easier.